cms-opendata-workshop/workshop2024-lesson-uncertainties/episodes/02-sources.md

 * Double-b identification for Higgs bosons: http://cds.cern.ch/record/2866276?ln=en
 * Heavy particle identification (H, W, t): https://arxiv.org/abs/2004.08262

+### Analysis method choices

+Uncertainties for corrections to physics objects are often provided by CMS, at least for any required corrections, and for the most popular identification algorithms.
+But uncertainties also arise from analysis strategy choices.
+There is no way to write an exhaustive list of these uncertainties!
+But as you build an analysis, consider:

+ * Have I calculated any custom corrections for physics objects?
+ * Have I performed any fits to model background and/or signal?
+ * Have I computed any "transfer factors" to model background in a certain region using information from other regions?
+ * Have I designed a validation procedure for my background modeling strategy?

+All of these methods, and surely others, will need to be evaluated for uncertainties that should be propagated to your final observable.
+Uncertainties in fit parameters, statistical uncertainties in various regions, any deviation from expectations in a validation procedure -- all are examples of analysis method uncertainties you might find in CMS papers and consider in your work.

 ::::::::::::: keypoints

 - Data in CMS plots carry error bars that serve as a "best estimate" of the variance of the Poisson distribution that governs the expected observations for each observable.